GeorgePimpleton/module_testing/README.md

 C/C++ have changed since 2003/2004.
 C++20 introduced a new method for creating custom content, via module interface files instead of headers, etc.  Programmers need to adapt.

 ### Why this github repository exists
 Because using modules can be fraught with frusttration if not properly set up.
+Header use and the potential drawbacks have been known for years.
+Modules were created to remove the problems with headers, though creating other problems if not properly used.

 ### Compiler used
-I used Visual Studio 2022 (Community) to create and test the code.
-Currently I am using VS 2022, setting the C++ language standard to /std:c++latest (C++23 features).
+I use Visual Studio 2022 (Community) to create and test the code, setting the C++ language standard to /std:c++latest (C++23 features).
+This works even for pre-C++20 code.

 You should think about using VS 2022 as well.
 It's free for the Community edition.

 [Visual Studio 2022 Community download](https://visualstudio.microsoft.com/vs/community/)

 ### Layout of test examples
 Each test has 3 code examples, 1st is pre-C++20 code, 2nd is C++20 code and the 3rd is C++23 code.
-The examples will progress into more complex usages of module consumption.
+The examples will progress into more complex usages of header use/module consumption to make understanding module use less painful.

+I learned the hard way the way modules need to be set up and used.
+That doesn't mean I know all there is to know about modules.

 ### Notes
 There may be links to websites or internet sources in these pages and source code.
 Links can go stale.
 A search engine is your friend.